heutelbeck/sapl-policy-engine/sapl-server-lt/README.md

 # SAPL Server LT - Lightweight Authorization Server.

-This server is a lightweight headless PDP server.
+This server is a lightweight headless Policy Decision Point (PDP) using the Streaming Attribute Policy Language (SAPL).

+To learn more about SAPL please visit the [SAPL Homepage](https://sapl.io).

 The server monitors two directories for the PDP settings and SAPL documents, allowing for runtime updating of policies which will be reflected in decisions made for ongoing authorization subscriptions.